Overview

 How to Close a CarePortal Request

-- To close a request you can click the "Close Request" button in an email you've received regarding a response to the request, or you can login to CarePortal directly.
+- Click the "Close Request" button in an email you've received regarding a response to the request, or you can login to CarePortal directly, or

-- Under the "Requests" tab of the left-hand menu, click on "My Requests" at the top of the page and click "View" on the request you would like to close.
 You'll notice a "Close" button in the top right of the page (shown below) that opens with the full details of this request.

 -